Position Title: Summer Intern, Federal Policy

 The Appalachian National Scenic Trail (A.T.) is a Congressionally designated footpath and surrounding narrow corridor, protected by the National Trails System Act of 1968.
 The Appalachian Trail Conservancy (ATC) is the day-to-day manager of the Trail, working in close coordination with 31 Maintaining Clubs, two federal agencies, and 14 state governments.
 An estimated three million people per year step foot on some part of the A.T. and the Trail itself is within a day’s drive of half of the United States’ population.
 Persistent pressures from human development, climate change, and visitor use require constant engagement within the federal policy arena.
 Today public access and trail continuity are secure, but many of the pristine viewsheds, watersheds, and areas of natural and cultural significance comprising the A.T.
 Landscape remain unprotected and vulnerable to external threats.

-This unpaid term appointment is for ten weeks.
-Applications are due to [email protected] by October 30, 2020 and must include a cover letter, resume, and a writing sample.
+This remote, term appointment is for ten to fifteen weeks.
+The intern will receive a stipend.
+Applications are due to [email protected] by March 1, 2021 and must include a cover letter, resume, and a writing sample.

 Essential Duties and Responsibilities

 The Federal Policy Intern will support the efforts of the Director of Federal Policy and will work closely with the Landscape Conservation program.
 Over the course of the internship, the Federal Policy intern will be responsible for conducting research and reporting on a variety of topics related to the conservation of the Appalachian Trail Landscape and being available, as needed, to draft Congressional testimony, letters, and briefing memoranda on issues of A.T.-relevance.
 The intern will be responsible for composing both technically focused material and drafting for a lay audience, so strong communications skills are essential.